Gilgamech/website/Gillogisms.md

 1. So much junk that you need more trunk
 1. Social influence falls off at an inverse square of degrees of separation.
 Influence = 1/Degrees+1.
 You have full influence (1/1) over yourself at the 'zeroeth' degree, like 50% influence over 1st degree friends, 25% influence over 2nd degree friends of friends, 12.5% (1/4) over 3rd degree relations, 6.25% over 4th, 3.125% over 5th, 1.5625% (1/7) over 6th, and 0.78125% over 7th (when we reach that level of social complexity). - 2017
 1. Social Media, the 'salons of our age, where Thought Leaders exchange Important Ideas', are Validation Casinos, where we pay in comments and payout in upvotes.
 (Imgur's tutorial literally instructs new users to find a specific downvoted post and downvote it again, as a rite of passage - this is also training the user to play 'upvote/downvote', and continue downvoting things that already have downvotes without critical thinking about the post.)
 1. Social networks are in the same boat as TV news, needing to sell discontent to users, so those users can be resold for sharply decreasing ad revenues.
-Have we hit the changeover from banners to influencers &amp; bake-in?
+Have we hit the changeover from banners to influencers & bake-in?
 1. Socialism is usually a response to a lack of funding.
 The less we have, the more we share.
 Selfishness complicates scaling this beyond a family unit or small party.
 1. Socialism wasn't Chinese enough for North China's CCP.
 They wanted 'socialism with Chinese characteristics' aka fit with one-party rule, which wasn't Socialism but State Capitalism.
 Likewise, cooperative international space exploration isn't Chinese enough - they want State Capitalism In Space.
 (Has every implementation of communism been tied with one-party rule?
 Have there been any multi-party communist systems?)
 1. Solutions Architecture is just Cloud Bannering.